microsoft/pxt-adafruit/docs/getting-started/rock-paper-scissors.md

 ## Step 3: A random rock

-Now we are going to add a new picture for the micro:bit to show when another random number comes up.
+Now we are going to add a new picture for the @boardname@ to show when another random number comes up.

 Make the ``else if`` part check if the variable `item` is `1`.